marcwrobel/jbanking/CONTRIBUTING.md

 All submissions need to be reviewed by at least one jbanking committer before being merged.
 [GitHub Pull Request Review Process](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/reviewing-changes-in-pull-requests/about-pull-request-reviews) is followed for every pull request.

-### Continuous Integration

-Because we are all humans, and to ensure jbanking is stable for everyone, all changes must go through jbanking continuous integration. jbanking CI is based on GitHub Actions, which means that everyone has the ability to automatically execute CI in their forks as part of the process of making changes.

 ### Coding Guidelines